-Forward facing child restraints manufactured after September 1, 1999, are required by U.S. federal regulations to comply with child head movement performance requirements.
+Forward facing child restraints manufactured after September 1, 1999, are required by U.S. federal regulations to comply with new child head movement performance requirements.
 These new performance requirements make a tether necessary on most new child safety seats.

-Improper installation of child restraints will increase the risk of injury in a crash.
+Improper installation of child restraints will increase the risk of injury and death in a crash.

-- Never attach a child safety seat tether strap to a tie-down hook in the luggage compartment. - Never secure or attach any luggage or other items to the LATCH lower anchorages or to the tether. - If a tether or other strap is used to attach a child restraint to the front passenger seat, make sure that it is not so tight, that it causes the weight-sensing mat to measure more weight than is actually on the seat. - The heavier weight registered can make the system work as though an adult were on the seat and deploy the Advanced Airbag when it must be suppressed causing serious or even fatal injury to the child.
+- Always follow the instructions provided by the manufacturer of the child restraint you intend to install in your Audi. - Improper use of child restraint anchors (including tether anchors) can lead to injury in a collision.
+The anchors are designed to withstand only those loads imposed by correctly fitted child restraints. - Never mount two child restraint systems on one LATCH lower anchor point. - Never attach two child restraint systems to one tether strap or tether anchorage. - Never attach a tether strap to a tie-down hook in the luggage compartment. - Never use child restraint tether anchorages to secure safety belts or other kinds of occupant restraints. - Never secure or attach any luggage or other items to the LATCH lower anchorages or to the tether anchors. - If a tether or other strap is used to attach a child restraint to the front passenger seat, make sure that it is not so tight, that it causes the weight-sensing mat to measure more weight than is actually on the seat. - The heavier weight registered can make the Advanced Airbag System work as though an adult were on the seat and deploy the Advanced Airbag when it must be suppressed causing serious or even fatal injury to the child. - .
+If you must install a rearward facing child safety seat on the front passenger seat because of exceptional circumstances and the PASSENGER AIR BAG OFF light does not come on and stay on, immediately install the rear-facing child safety seat in a rear seating position and have the airbag system inspected by your Audi dealer.